sdelamo/okta-micronaut-sample/README.md

 ./gradlew run
 ```

-or run an optimized JAR with Gradle
+Or, run an optimized JAR with Gradle:

 ```
 ./gradle optimizedRun